Teachers and educators

-"I can help you with mini grants, and scheduling a class-room visit."
+"I can help you with mini grants, and the educational tools library."

 Office & Outreach Assistant

-"I can help you with questions about the Project WET training, and the Junior Explorer workbood."
+"I can help you with scheduling a classroom visit, and with questions about the Junior Explorer workbook."

 There are lots of great resources out there for incorporating water topics into teaching, both in the classroom and outdoors.
 Below are links to some of our favorites from other organizations.
 Have one you think we should share?
 Let us know!